rhizomatics/updates2mqtt/docs/installation.md

 Install an Updates2MQTT container on each Portainer host, this can be using a `docker-compose.yaml` file, or using the Portainer UI to define the image name and env vars ( no config file required ).
 Each of the containers will show up as a Docker Compose service as if Portainer even if it has been fully managed by Portainer without a manual `docker-compose.yaml` file.

+### Github Token

+A GitHub access token is optional, however when supplied additional API calls can be made for GHCR images, and the quotas for all APIs may be higher.

+When creating the access token, ensure it has the `packages:read` permission.

+One case where access tokens help is if there either no version label in the image, or the label isn't a version ( for example, Homarr has `main` as the version for all images.)
+In these case, the authenticated only [packages API calls](https://docs.github.com/en/rest/packages/packages) will be made to match a version from the image digest.